 Watch the whales from the shore

-- A dose of luck;
+- A stroke of good luck.

 Puukohola Heiau National Historic Site